 Applications should be submitted via the electronic application form and complemented with the attachments listed above.
-All attachments must be saved as pdf documents and named as follows: applicants surname title of the attachment.pdf (e.g. smith abstract.pdf).
+All attachments must be saved as one pdf document and named applicants surname_application (e.g. smith_application.pdf).

 The applicants need to select three most important fields of research regarding their proposal.
 This information is used in the assignment of evaluators for each application.

 Applicants must indicate the stage of their research career.
 The options are “early career”, “mid-career”, and “full professor”.
 Early career refers to the period of five years following the completion of a doctoral degree, excluding family leave and equivalent periods.
 Mid-career refers to a position equivalent to that of a Finnish university lecturer or docent.
 Applicants holding fixed-term professorships should also indicate their stage as mid-career.
 Full professor refers to the position of a permanent professorship.
 The applicants’ merits will be evaluated relative to their indicated level of seniority.
 When determining the salary for fellows at the Collegium, the job titles corresponding to the three levels of seniority are post-doctoral researcher, university researcher and research director.
 For the purposes of the employment contract, the seniority level of successful applicants will be determined together with the director of the Collegium in accordance with the University of Helsinki’s guidelines.